 Luckily, with more gluten-free food options available than ever before, it isn’t difficult to develop a balanced approach to good celiac-friendly nutrition.
 The Celiac Foundation offers many individual gluten-free recipes along with full 7-day meal plans for adults, seniors, kids and diabetics.
 Even if you are an old pro, it’s always worth looking for new ways to refresh your food choices and ensure you get the nutrition you need to stay strong and healthy throughout your life.

-The specialists at Granite Peaks Gastroenterology will help their celiac patients develop a dietary plan that promotes overall good health.
+The specialists at Granite Peaks Gastroenterology in Sandy or Lehi, Utah, help their patients with celiac develop a dietary plan that promotes overall good health.
 If you need help adjusting your diet, or if you suspect you may have a gluten allergy, contact the celiac specialists at Granite Peaks GI for an evaluation.

 This link will take you to the Celiac Disease Foundation site, where you can find help with a dietary plan and find new recipes to keep everyone in your family on the right track, including those with celiac disease.